mari-lynne/CSeQTL/README.md

 #### Steps

-Pipeline is based on workflow described in https://github.com/pllittle/CSeQTLworkflow#eqtl-mapping.
+This Pipeline is based on workflow described in https://github.com/pllittle/CSeQTLworkflow#eqtl-mapping and includes additional preprocessing/ data formatting scripts.
 Generally .sh scripts are used to execute SLURM parallel processing steps.

-To run CSeQTL, phased genotype data are required, and must be formatted to tab-delim format.
-Phased genome data is then used to estimate allele-specific reads (ASE), in additon to total reads (TREC).
-Finally, cibersort deconvolution is used to estimate cell fractions, which can be input into CSeQTL function which jointly models cell-specific eQTL's, in conjuction with TREC, ASE, and prinicipal components.
+To run CSeQTL, phased genotype data are used to estimate allele-specific reads (ASE), in additon to total reads (TREC) with the [asSeq](https://github.com/Sun-lab/asSeq) package.
+The [CibersortX](https://cibersortx.stanford.edu/) deconvolution algorithm is used to estimate cell fractions, which can be input into [CSeQTL](https://github.com/pllittle/CSeQTL) which jointly models cell-specific eQTL's, in conjuction with TREC, ASE, prinicial components and other covariates.

 *wgs*
--   Pre-process phased genome information from TOPMed/WHI whole genome sequence (wgs) samples
+-   Pre-process whole genome sequence (WGS) data from TOPMed/WHI samples (Freeze 12)
+-   Phase genomes using Eagle 2 and TOPMed freeze 10 data as the reference genome

 *rnaseq*
 -   Pre-proccess RNAseq data to obtain, total read counts per gene (TREC), and allele specific read counts